matuteiglesias/journal/content/Business/2024-11-17_Evaluated_and_Refined_Trading_Strategies.md

 ### Key Activities
 - Discussed the necessary skills and mindset shifts for successful trading, emphasizing risk management, consistency, and emotional discipline.
-- Evaluated a trading [[strategy]], identifying strengths in analytical depth and creativity, and areas for improvement such as [[strategy]] refinement and practical realism.
+- Evaluated a trading strategy, identifying strengths in analytical depth and creativity, and areas for improvement such as strategy refinement and practical realism.

 ### Achievements
 - Gained insights into the importance of maintaining realistic expectations and fostering continuous improvement in trading practices.